JordynMarcellus/testing-workshop-slides/src/slides.md

 - Tests are usually run as an `npm scripts`
 -- e.g. `npm run test`

-- We write these inside our `package.json` file
+- We write these npm scripts inside our `package.json` file

 ---